1949 New Jersey gubernatorial election: Campaign

 Neither candidate led an aggressive campaign for the nomination.
 Driscoll reported no expenditures but accepted a few speaking engagements at key county party organization meetings in Monmouth, Essex, Union, and his native Camden County.
-Driscoll campaigned largely on his administration's liberal record and his support for universal health insurance, public housing, and civil rights.
+He campaigned largely on his administration's liberal record and his support for universal health insurance, public housing, and civil rights.

 Adams largely failed to raise his profile outside of Somerset and relied primarily on opposition to Driscoll within the party, as well as farmers disaffected by the Governor's suspension of retail milk price controls in January 1942.
 He accused Governor Driscoll of attempting to "out-deal the New Deal."
 His campaign spent $1,433 and his personal appearances were confined to rural north-central parts of the state.

 Results

 Adams's strength was primarily in rural areas, with an unexpectedly strong showing in Union County.